-I was thoroughly confused by Harry Ring's article in the Mil-West Berliners voted to reject in the past.
-It's all right to use business operations. the Russian proposal of with- public money for the rights-ofdrawal of all troops.
-But alseem to contradict what the article implied about the popularity of planned economy in Germany there were many things be disposed of as nonmailable about left untreated in the article about Germany including cialist." the relative standard of living of the workers in the East and port on the convention in Elec- pany, from one level of society or rooms, then you go into an- long as you're not caught.'
-In returning the card you the West.
+Dear Sir: of the workers in the East and port on the convention in Elec- pany, from one level of society In returning the card you the West.
 The East may prefer trical Union World, publication to another.
-In some cases, top other suite or room and this One commentary that should sent us, we respectfully request planned economy but the West of Local 3, IBEW. that you stop censoring our has so far prefered its standard of living.
-And if they live bet- We object to the use of a polit- plain Adenauer's victory over When Meany Said He Was a "Socialist" I noticed that in reporting on "All this we are told is supachievement in the past 75 CBS radio network Jan.
-19. years for bettering the life of grants.
-It's okay to help the cottion-that's socialistic.
-Well, if ly statements. that's socialistic, for my part I wish there was another ar- I'm going right on being a so- Notes in the News AGAINST WESTERNS - Walter Reuther, president of the United Auto Workers union said in a speech Jan.
-7, "I'm frightened that if we get a four-day week, it will only mean another day of watching westerns on tele- URGE REDUCED FARES FOR AGED-Retired members of District 65, Retail, Wholesale and Department Store Workers union in New York have asked City Council President Abe Stark to reduce transit fares for senior citizens during non-rush hours.
+In some cases, top other suite or room and this One commentary that should sent us, we respectfully request planned economy but the West of Local 3, IBEW. that you stop censoring our has so far prefered its standard D. H. of living.
+And if they live betmail Notes in the News AGAINST WESTERNS -- Walter Reuther, president of the United Auto Workers union said in a speech Jan.
+7, "I'm frightened that if we get a four-day week, it will only mean another day of watching westerns on television.'
+URGE REDUCED FARES FOR AGED-Retired members of District 65, Retail, Wholesale and Department Store Workers union in New York have asked City Council President Abe Stark to reduce transit fares for senior citizens during non-rush hours.
 They point to the Detroit precedent where such a plan was put into effect several years ago at the initiative of the UAW.
 JAILED FOR SERMON-The Rev. Calvin W. Wood, pastor of Peace Baptist Church in Birmingham, Ala., was given a six-months jail sentence and a \$500 fine for preaching against segregation.
 Released on \$1,000 bond, the Rev. Wood said, "I counseled my people against segregation and I still do.
 If we can wash the dirty clothes of white persons and tend their children, we can also ride buses.
-To be firstclass citizens, we must do first-class things."
+To be firstclass citizens, we must do first-class things.'
 "DESERVES SOME SYMPATHY"-Mrs. Ruth Baxter, 27, of Brooklyn, lost her relief check of \$54.15.
 The Welfare Department refused to give her another one, although she had five small children to feed.
 She forged a relief check for \$55 and cashed it.
 In court Judge Leibowitz urged the prosecution to grant leniency; but Assistant District Attorney Nathan R. Shor refused.
 After wrestling with his conscience for a day, however, Schor agreed to drop the charges.
 The judge's action was an "honest one," Schor admitted.
-"In my opinion this woman deserves some sympathy.'
+"In my opinion this woman deserves some sympathy."
 The Welfare Department, of course, was not even reprimanded.
 ENTITLED TO COMPENSATION-Workers unemployed as a result of a strike in other plants are entitled to unemployment compensation, the Michigan Supreme Court ruled Jan.
 12. The news, which meant checks for 11,000 workers in the test case, was hailed by the UAW as a "substantial victory."
 WINS RETRIAL-Robert Lee Goldsby, a Negro sentenced to death in Mississippi for the alleged murder of a white woman was granted a retrial by the Fifth Circuit Court of Appeals in New Orleans.
 The court said that the retrial must be by a jury from which Negroes are not systematically excluded.
 The Mississippi Supreme Court had twice confirmed the death sentence while the U.S. Supreme Court had twice denied Goldsby a review.
-EXPENSIVE CAMPAIGN-The committee ally.' that campaigned for a "right to work" law in Ohio listed its receipts as \$73,000 in contributions and \$654,000 in loans.
+EXPENSIVE CAMPAIGN-The committee ally.'
+One girl on the program testhat campaigned for a "right to work" law in Ohio listed its receipts as \$73,000 in contributified to the way big business tions and \$654,000 in loans.
 Principal source of the funds was the Ohio Chamber of Commerce and the Ohio Manufacturers Association.

-NEW FACE FOR ELEPHANT?-A "secret" memo has been laid on Eisenhower's desk, the Jan.
-14 Wall Street Journal revealed, ning.
-After quite a bit of liquor calling for an intensive campaign to change has been consumed, and in this the public image of the GOP as the party of case the fee is \$100, I will first big business.
-The memo deplores the mistake be invited out to dinner. . of pushing "right to work" laws in the 1958 I will go back to the hotel executive explained that there desire to introduce, in substitu- wered, "If the Company hurts elections.
-This resulted in a "double-barreled with the man and usually will is "absolutely no doubt that tion for a hypocritically cononslaught" by labor with "one barrel aimed spend till two o'clock in the on right-to-work and the other on Republican morning with him.
-He will business." candidates.
-In both instances, the aim was often give verbal agreement remarkably good."
-GOLF CASE - The Supreme Court has I have gone to bed with him. agreed to review a case involving six Negro They believe this is a psychogolfers of Greensboro, N.C.
-They were sen- logical moment when a person tenced to 15 days in jail for "trespassing" when is in a very anxious mood." they sought to play on the city's golf course after it had been leased.
-At stake is the practime operation, the giant cor- has spent the night with a tice of turning public property over to private interests to avoid integration.
-SAME GHOST-Robert L. McManus, chief speech writer for former Gov. Harriman, a Democrat, has been hired by New York's new Gov. Rockefeller, a Republican.
-The job is said to pay about \$15,000 a year.
-It is not expected that any boners will appear in the speeches Rockefeller reads, such as inadvertently saying "Democratic" instead of "Republican."
-Demo-GOP ghost-writers are especially careful about such hazards of their occupation.
-WHICH FLAG?-According to Labor Reports, at a meeting in Houston addressed by Gov. Faubus of Arkansas, small Confederate flags were distributed.
-When the audience was asked to stand and give the pledge of allegiance to the flag, one man asked, "Which flag?"
-LOCAL ACQUITS RARICK-Donald C. Rarick, a leading opponent of the McDonald machine in the United Steel Workers was recently acquitted by his own local of charges of setting up a rival union organization.
-The charges must now be reviewed by the union's international board of which McDonald is a THE MILITANT VOLUME XXIII MONDAY, JANUARY 26, 1959 Hits Sellout change in the rules regarding unit of UAW Ford Local 600. and printed in the Jan.
-17 Ford "This victory by [majority Javits of New York, 'a big, fat albatross around the necks of the Democratic Party in 1960.'
-We agree wholeheartedly with Senator Javits.
-"Of the fifteen newly elected Democratic senators who ran on 'liberal' platforms, eight (or more than one-half) deserted "The Johnson proposal, which maintains the status quo. . .
+asked to stand and give the pledge of allegicharges must now be reviewed by the union's

+international board of which McDonald is a

+member.